Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 It's important to not be fooled by this way of constructing a mask.
-Even though the *expression* `(a > 0) & (a % 2 == 1)` depends on `a`, the resulting array itself does not---it is just an array of booleans. **Boolean array indexing `a[mask]`, as with [all other types of indexing](what-is-an-index), does not depend on the values of the array `a`, only in the positions of its elements.**
+Even though the *expression* `(a > 0) & (a % 2 == 1)` depends on `a`, the resulting array itself does not---it is just an array of booleans. **Boolean array indexing, `a[mask]`, as with [all other types of indexing](what-is-an-index), does not depend on the values of the array `a`, only in the positions of its elements.**

-The expression depending on `a` but the array itself not might seem like an overly subtle distinction.
-But it matters once you realize that a mask created with one array can be used on another array, so long as it has the same shape.
+This point might feel overly pedantic, but it matters once you realize that a mask created with one array can be used on another array, so long as it has the same shape.
 It's common to have multiple arrays representing different data about the same set of points.
 You may wish to select a subset of one array based on the value of the corresponding point in another array.

 For example, suppose we wanted to plot some function, like $4x\sin(x) -
 \frac{x^2}{4} - 2x$ on $[-10,10]$.
 We can set `x = np.linspace(-10, 10)` and